Mikbrosim/ChemicalEngineering/README.md

 # Installation
 ## Windows
-Click [here](https://github.com/Mikbrosim/ChemicalEngineering/archive/refs/heads/main.zip) to download the lastest version as a zip file
+1. Click [here](https://github.com/Mikbrosim/ChemicalEngineering/archive/refs/heads/main.zip) to download the lastest version as a zip file
-Then extract the zipfile into your chosen location Execute the `graphviz_install.ps1`, which should install `graphviz` alongside `pydot` and `sympy` if they are not installed already
+2. Extract the zipfile into your chosen location
+3. Execute the `graphviz_install.ps1`, which should install `graphviz` alongside `pydot` and `sympy` if they are not installed already

 ## Linux
-You'll figure it out! 😁
+1. You'll figure it out! 😁

 # Usage
 Coming ... sometime